fusionlanguage/fut/doc/reference.md

 The differences stem from the need to have _completely automated_ translation to _efficient_ C and JavaScript code in particular.

-Ć is object-oriented, because most of the target languages are object-oriented and you are probably familiar with this paradigm.
-This can be seen as an improvement over C, nevertheless the object-oriented C output is rather straightforward to use for C programmers.
+Ć is object-oriented because most of the target languages are object-oriented, and you are probably familiar with this paradigm.
+This can be seen as an improvement over C. Nevertheless, C programmers will find using the object-oriented C output fairly straightforward.

 Runtime library dependencies are minimal.
 The C output is often a self-contained pair of `.c`/`.h` files containing portable, human-readable C99 code.